 Understanding how succession works in the Canadian Arctic is crucial right now.
 Arctic vegetation communities are low in species diversity, have simple structures, and low annual productivity.
 Yet they support large populations of animals (caribou, muskox, lemmings, wolves, foxes, ...), and supply nesting habitat for many birds.
 Climate change is altering the landscape, by melting glaciers, thawing permafrost, and causing shifts to plant ranges.
 To model and predict how the vegetation communities will respond to these disturbances, a thorough understanding of succession is needed.

-To study high Arctic succession, I will spend 10 weeks in the summer of 2016 on Ellesmere Island, 3km up from the base camp along Alexandra Fjord, on the bare land in front of Twin Glacier (mostly).
-Here I will conduct vegetation surveys and use a drone to survey the land that has been released by the melting glacier.
-This will help me learn more about primary succession, ie. how plant colonize barren land.
-I will also spend some time closer to camp at an old research site where they use to grow potatoes in the 1980s.
+To study high Arctic succession, I spent 10 weeks in the summer of 2016 on Ellesmere Island, 3km up from the base camp along Alexandra Fjord, on the bare land in front of Twin Glacier (mostly).
+Here I conducted vegetation surveys and used aerial photography to survey the land that has been released by the melting glacier.
+This is helping me learn more about primary succession, ie. how plant colonize barren land.
+I also spent some time closer to camp at an old research site where they use to grow potatoes in the 1980s.
 The retro farming experiment was abandoned in 1985, and the soil that was disturbed has since been recovering.
-Here I will study secondary succession, ie. how plant regrow in areas where there is a bit of plant material left after the disturbance.
+Here I am studying secondary succession, ie. how plant regrow in areas where there is a bit of plant material left after the disturbance.

 NSERC Undergraduate Summer Research Project, McGill - 2012